silkemaes/MACE/README.md

 The script ```routine.py``` gives the flow of training & storing a MACE architecture, and immediately applies to the specified test dataset once training is finished.
 As such, it returns an averaged error on the MACE model compared to the classical model.
 More info on the training routine can be found in the [paper](https://ui.adsabs.harvard.edu/abs/2024arXiv240503274M/abstract).

-An annotated notebook of the routine can be found in the [documentation](https://mace-code.readthedocs.io/en/latest/example/run.html).
+An annotated notebook of the routine can be found in [here](https://github.com/silkemaes/MACE/blob/JOSS/routine.ipynb).

 The script ```routine.py``` takes an input file with the needed (hyper)parameter setup.
 An example of such an input file can be found in input/.
 ```